 If you'd like more recipe inspiration delivered straight to your inbox, sign up for my email newsletter here.
 You can also follow me on the socials like Instagram, Pinterest or Facebook to see what I’m cooking.
 Until next time, friends!

 Sheet Pan Aloo Gobi | Vegan Cauliflower and Potato Curry

 - 2-3 Green Onions thinly sliced

-- To make cumin scented rice, bring 1C rinsed jasmine rice, 1.5 C water, 1 tsp cumin seed, ¾ tsp whole peppercorn and ½ tsp salt to boil.
+- To make cumin scented rice, bring 1C rinsed jasmine rice, 1.5 C water, 1 teaspoon cumin seed, ¾ teaspoon whole peppercorn and ½ teaspoon salt to boil.
 Reduce heat and simmer until rice is cooked, 12-14 minutes.
 Fluff with fork and enjoy!

 - Nutrition Facts do not include any optional serving suggestions.

 - Aloo Gobi will keep in the refrigerator for up to a week.